Heathcliff4689/RL_Trials/README.md

-WARNNING: this code is dependent on the open source lib of RL ( https://github.com/AI4Finance-LLC/ElegantRL ).
+STATEMENT: this code is dependent on the open source lib of RL ( https://github.com/AI4Finance-LLC/ElegantRL ).

 the denpendent RL lib version is updated in branches.